TeamSAIDA/SAIDA_RL/index.md

 * [Reference](#references)

 ## What is SAIDA RL?
-It is a simulator for users to train and evaluate their own algorithms and models in challenging Starcraft I environment.
-It is not only provide simulator itself, but also provide tutorials, development api document.
-It is specialized in Starcraft I and provides many scenarios.
-You can taste very fresh and challenging game and you can try your own idea to make starcraft unit better.
+It is a framework for developing reinforcement learning algorithms with Starcraft I environment.
+It includes the simulation environment for Starcraft itself and also tutorials, API document, and various scenarios.
+You can develop your own agent and comparing algorithms through challenging and exciting scenarios.
+Have fun!

 ![architecture](assets/image/architecture.png)